tannewt/pxt/docs/debugger.md

 * Need callback just before thread switch
 * re-flashing with break-points vs some dynamic check
 * delimit stack frames - BL return addresses might not be enough
+* if paused, all debugguable code should be paused
+* should the time stop?

+## Register not global?
+* use register for unaligned breakpoint - naturally thread-local
+* global 'pause' button - look on the stacks, inject breakpoints
+* still need an exit sequence
+* for step-over maybe just inject breakpoints in current function
+* cannot step between threads